 “No,” Kiyro went silent.
 He walked towards the old man wearily.
-He wasn’t sure what the old man wanted, nor did he like the fact that the old man snuck up on him.
-“What can I help you with sir?”
+He wasn’t sure what the old man wanted, nor did he like that the old man snuck up on him.
+“What can I help you with, sir?”

 “Ah yes.
 Yes.”
 The old man slushed around the mop in the bucket of unclean water.
-He squeezed the mop and shakily handed it Kiyro.
-“If you don’t mind, I would appreciate it if you could help me mop up that spot near the wall.
-My back has been hurting me this couple of minutes so I cannot bend over to get the last stains.”
+He squeezed the mop and shakily handed it to Kiyro.
+“If you don’t mind, I would appreciate it if you could help me mop that spot near the wall.
+My back has been hurting me these couple of minutes, so I cannot bend over to get the last stains.”

 Kiyro turned towards the spot where the old man was pointing.
 He saw a spilled coffee on the floor with the cup opened wide.
 Damn, people can’t clean up after themselves for the mess that they created?
 He was peeved at whoever spilled the coffee on the floor.
 Cleaning after grown adults was not something he wanted to do, but he noticed that the old man was hunched over with his arms on his hips and his face cringed with pain.
 The scene before him infuriated him more at the person who had left behind a spilled coffee.

-He couldn’t help feel sympathy for the old man.
+He couldn’t help but feel sympathy for the old man.
 He remembered when he had injured his back and couldn’t move for a whole week.
-The pain was immeasurable then and he knew the old man is just starting to feel the pain.
+The pain was immeasurable then, and he knew the old man was just starting to feel the pain.

 Taking the mop out of the old man’s hand, he quickly brought it over to the spilled coffee and began mopping the floor.
 “Don’t worry.
 I don’t mind sparing some time.”

 “I’m sorry to hear that.
-I truly understand what it is like to injure your back.”
+But, I truly understand what it is like to injure your back.”

 “For someone so young to injure your back.
 You must be careful.
 Your back is your life.”